 We will let Google itself answer this question, as this is their game!

 Given the research, it's integral to design your website to be mobile-friendly.
 Google ranks websites by judging their mobile-friendliness, and people use mobile devices more than desktops to access the internet.
 And with so many different screen sizes, your website needs to be capable of adjusting to each one.

 So to summarize our "checklist" for a mobile-friendly website:

-- Don't forget to optimize images and combine file to reduce load time.
+• Don't forget to optimize images and combine files to reduce load time.

-- Lastly – test your site.
+• Lastly – test your site (at every stage if you can).
 Use real devices when possible.

 Run through, test, and tweak these things and you'll be well on your way to a mobile-friendly website and higher Google rankings.